Who this guide is for

 • Auto-lock set to Immediately

-• USB set to Charging only
+• USB set to Charging-only when locked, or disabled entirely

 • Lock screen notifications disabled